MyFirstBitcoin/Light-Node-Directory/Kenya -- The Core/README.md

 ## 👥 Our Team
 Felix Mukungu (Kenyan): Founder and Lead Educator at The Core.

-Maureen Lowoton(Kenyan): Co-founder and integral contributor to The Core.

 Jeph Mukiza (Uganda): Accounting

 Grant Gombwa (Malawi): Project Manager.